vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 band's property even after her remarriage.
 These and other proposals struck at the very root of Hindu Society and nullified at one stroke the sanctity and indissoiubiUty of the marriage-tie.
-They, there- fore caused intense alarm ; and when it was known that a Bill to raise the " Age of Consent " from
+They, there###fore caused intense alarm ; and when it was known that a Bill to raise the " Age of Consent " from
 10 (Vide Sec.
 375 of the Indian Penal Code) to 12 was in contemplation not only the orthodox people